Velu Thampi Dalawa: Insurrection

 Velu Thampi then sent a part of his force to launch another amphibious attack on the British garrison at Cochin, which was defended by Major Hewitt.
-On 18 January 1809, the rebel forces at Quilon were totally defeated when they attempted to storm the Quilon garrison.
-On 19 January 1809, the Cochin garrison, supported by the frigate HMS Piedmontese, along with some boats manned by Nair soldiers loyal to Paliyath Achan's many rivals and enemies amongst the Cochin nobility, successfully repelled another amphibious attack on the Cochin garrison.
-On 30 January 1809, a small force of 3 military officers and 30 European soldiers, en route to Kochi, were captured and executed on the Dalawa's orders at Purakkad, even though one of the officers, Surgeon Hume, had treated Velu Thampi in the past.
+On 19 January 1809, the Cochin garrison comprising of six companies of Indian infantry and 50 European infantry, led by Major Hewitt, supported by the frigate HMS Piedmontese, along with some boats manned by Nair soldiers loyal to Paliyath Achan's many rivals and enemies amongst the Cochin nobility, successfully repelled another amphibious attack carried out by a 3000 strong army on the Cochin garrison.
+The attackers lost over 300 troops along with their artillery battery which had been set up at Vypin.
+Sporadic attacks took place in Kochi on the 21st of January 1809 and on the 25th of January 1809 by which time most of the attackers had been taken prisoner.

+On the 30th of January 1809, a small force of 3 military officers and 30 European soldiers from HM's 12th Regiment, en route from Kollam to Kochi, were captured and executed by drowning at Purakkad beach on the Dalawa's orders, even though one of the officers, Surgeon Hume, had treated Velu Thampi in the past.
 A sick lady, who was a member of this party, was permitted to travel unharmed to Cochin, since it was contrary to the laws of Travancore to kill women.